hemmingway/fparser/README.md

 The constant "pi" is supported.

-# Examples of function string understood by the program:
+# Examples of function string

 1+2